ReScience/rescience.github.io/05-FAQ.md

 publication record.

-## How do I know if my replication is successful ?
+## How do I know if my replication is successful?

 This depends mainly on the original paper introducing the research results to be replicated.
 Results might be presented in a qualitative or quantitative way and you'll have to